EmimBilek/belajar-c-sharp/README.md

 > Simply, polymorphism means that a single method can have a number of different implementations.

-Now, we can derive different `shape` classes that define their own `Draw` methods using the `override` keyword:
+Now, we can derive different `Shape` classes that define their own `Draw` methods using the `override` keyword:
 ```csharp
 class Circle : Shape {
   public override void Draw() {